jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 This is an infection caused by varicella-zoster virus characterized by dendriform corneal ulcers and a vesicular rash in the trigeminal distribution.

 Most episodes occur in the elderly or immunosuppressed.
 VZ virus remains latent in the trigeminal ganglion.
 During periods of immunosuppression, the virus travels via the ophthalmic branch to the forehead and the eye.
 Symptoms become manifest thereafter with fever, malaise and a burning, itching sensation in the periorbital region.
 Examination reveals a vesicular rash in the distribution of the cutaneous branch of the first division of the trigeminal nerve.
 Conjunctivitis and dendriform corneal ulcers characterize the eye involvement.
 Treatment started within 72 hrs after eruption with high dose acyclovir reduces the development of complications.

+Ophthalmic zoster (which is treated with valacyclovir) presents with eye pain, conjunctivitis, and corneal ulcers.
+It is usually associated with a vesicular rash in the distribution of the cutaneous branch of the first division of the trigeminal nerve [CN V].
+Headache and retching are more typical of ACG.

 #### Bacterial Keratitis
 Bacterial keratitis is usually seen in contact lens wearers, and following corneal trauma.
 The cornea appears hazy with a central ulcer and adjacent stromal abscess.
 Hypopyon may be present.